How to protect yourself financially if your holiday goes wrong.

 Legal expenses cover

-Taking out legal expenses cover will help you to pursue compensation or damages following personal injury while you’re abroad – very important in countries without a legal aid system.
+Legal expenses cover helps you to pursue compensation or damages following personal injury while you’re abroad – is important in countries without a legal aid system.

 Financial protection for holidays